Aask42/IoB_DC28/README.md

 0. Detect power on rails: If voltage on LiPoly is too low, __FLASH LEDS ONCE__ and boot in to "Safe Mode"
 1. Button assignment
-1. LED assignment
+2. LED assignment
-1. DNS setup
+3. DNS setup
-2. WiFi setup
+4. WiFi setup
-3. Enable __Safe Mode w/ Networking__ if local wifi config is set
+5. Enable __Safe Mode w/ Networking__ if local wifi config is set - Work In Progress
-3. Enable __Captive Arcade<sup>TM</sup>__ if Safe Mode w/ Networking fails to connect
+6. Enable __Captive Arcade<sup>TM</sup>__ if Safe Mode w/ Networking fails to connect
-4. React to user input
+7. React to user input
-5. If voltage across shunt changes direction, and BACKPOWER is ON, force power state to NO_BACKPOWER
+8. If voltage across shunt changes direction, and BACKPOWER is ON, force power state to NO_BACKPOWER
-6. POST WiFi Header-frames to "batteryinter.net" (Work in progress)
+9. POST WiFi Header-frames to "batteryinter.net" (Work in progress)

 ## Board Layout
-TODO: This needs to be updated for QUANTUM batteries
 Front:

 ```txt